rockymeza/exemplify/README.md

 duplication by taking the source code of the working demo that you have and displaying the HTML, JavaScript, and CSS to the user.

-Imagine you have written an awesome jQuery plugin that does x and is called `something`.
-On your examples page, you could have an example of how to use `something`'s most basic features.
+Imagine you have written an awesome jQuery plugin that does `something` and is called `awesome`.
+On your examples page, you could have an example of how to use `awesome`'s most basic features.

 If you wrote your HTML something like the following with a container element and an example element inside of it,